justinmeiners/efficient-programming-with-components/03_singleton.md

 Computers do not obey such law.
 There is a fundamental case which breaks and has consequences.

-**Exercise:** If you don't believe me, try to figure out a type which violates the law of identity[^identity-violation].
+**Exercise:** If you don't believe me, try to figure out a type which violates the law of identity (solved in chapter 6).

 **The law of non-contradiction**: You cannot have a predicate `P` be true and `!P` be true at the same time.